 - 1. Interpret the Periodic Table of Elements. - 2.
 Identify types of chemical reactions. - 3.
 Solve quantitative problems including unit conversions and balance chemical reactions.

 SI101L INTRODUCTION TO CHEMISTRY LABORATORY

-Prerequisite: MA110A or equivalent

-This course is the laboratory co-requisite for SI101 Introduction to Chemistry.
-Laboratory sessions provide hands-on experiences with chemicals, equipment and instruments, that reinforce and extend concepts presented in lecture.
+Course Offering: As Needed Prerequisite: MA110A or equivalent provide hands-on experiences with chemicals, equipment and instruments, that reinforce and extend concepts presented in lecture.
 3 hours of lab per week; 1 credit hr.